Obikburgh/file-census/README.md

   - Lists all subfolders in Downloads
   - File count and total size per subfolder
   - Most recent file date in each subfolder
+- **Delete Functionality**: 🗑️ buttons in every table for safe file/folder deletion to Recycle Bin
 - **Direct Markdown Output**: Ready for Obsidian/Templater integration

 **Usage**: